 As far as we know, there aren’t too many companies working on this stuff.
-We do keep reviews and product overviews of sex bots in our Bizarre Bazaar section, but here is a quick primer on what’s available:
+We do keep reviews and product overviews of sexbots in our Bizarre Bazaar section [NSFW], but here is a quick primer on what’s available:

-As mentioned, True Companion are the team behind Roxxxy, the sex robot that brought media attention to sex robots.
-Roxxxy does boast AI capability, and an impressive synthetic skin.
+As mentioned, True Companion is the team behind Roxxxy, the sex robot that brought media attention to sex robots.
+Roxxxy does boast AI capability and an impressive synthetic skin.

 Sex Bots are life-size robotic companions, activated by touch or remote control.
 They have a line of bots available, with a few interesting options thrown in (Unisex, for example).